 366 N. La Cienega Blvd.
 Los Angeles, CA 90048 | map |

-Opened: June 11, 1947 with John Houseman's Pelican Productions as the first tenant of the building's theatre space.
-The first show of his one-year lease was a production of Thornton Wilder's "The Skin of Our Teeth" starring Jane Wyatt and Keenan Wynn.
+Opened: May 5, 1947 with a film series by Paul Ballard's Hollywood Film Society.
+Early film events in the complex were frequently in spaces other than the main theatre and had to work around the main space's use as a legit venue.
+John Houseman's Pelican Productions had a one-year lease as the first tenant.
+The debut as a legit house was June 11, 1947 with a production of Thornton Wilder's "The Skin of Our Teeth" starring Jane Wyatt and Keenan Wynn.
 This was followed by the U.S. premiere of Bertolt Brecht's "Galileo," opening July 24, and then Jean-Paul Sartre's "No Exit" on August 23.

 Various members of the Berkoff clan were also involved in several film houses including the La Tosca near USC, the Midway on Pico Blvd., the Esquire in the Fairfax district and the Cinema on Western Ave.